xerolinux/XeroWiki/docs/plasma.md

 You will notice that, the *multilib* repo was enabled as well.
 I made sure of that since most newcomers forget to do it.
 It's an essential repo required for the likes of **Steam**, and various drivers.

+Installation might take a while, it all depends on the speed of your Internet connection.
+I have included quite a few quality-of-life packages which should make your experience as Seamless as possible.
+I have also taken care of a few dependencies that might be required down the line.

 Finally, for now at least, once script is done, we will be prompted to exit and reboot the system.
 We do that by typing `exit` then `reboot`, and that's it for this part anyway...

 #### Setting up the system